kittykatattack/ga/README.md

     gameScene.add(spriteOne, spriteTwo, spriteThree);

-Or, if you prefer, you can create the game scene after you've made all the sprites, and group them together with one line of code, like this:
+Or, if you prefer, you can create the game scene after you've made all the sprites, and group all the sprites together with one line of code, like this:

     gameScene = g.group(spriteOne, spriteTwp, spriteThree);